 Renal impairment is a risk factor for myopathy and rhabdomyolysis.
-Due to the risk of myopathy, a dosage modification of LIVALO is recommended for adults with moderate and severe renal impairment (estimated glomerular filtration rate 30 - 59 mL/min/1.73 m and 15 - 29 mL/min/1.73 m, respectively), as well as end-stage renal disease receiving hemodialysis.
-A recommended dosage for pediatric patients with renal impairment has not been established [see Dosage and Administration (2.3), Warnings and Precautions (5.1), Clinical Pharmacology (12.3)].
+Due to the risk of myopathy, a dosage modification of ZYPITAMAG is recommended for patients with moderate and severe renal impairment (estimated glomerular filtration rate 30 - 59 mL/min/1.73 m2 and 15 - 29 mL/min/1.73 m2, respectively), as well as end-stage renal disease receiving hemodialysis. [see Dosage and Administration (2.3), Warnings and Precautions (5.1), Clinical Pharmacology (12.3)].